felsenlab/saccade-extraction/README.md

 # Basic usage
 Steps 1-3 describe how to create a project and train the models from scratch.
-If you already have trained models, go ahead and skip to step 4.
+If you've already trained your models, go ahead and skip to step 4.

 ## 1. Initializing a new project
 The `initializeProject` function will make a new directory with a standard file structure and generate a config file.
 You will only need to do this once.
 The config file specifies the following parameters: